 - LED grow lights of adequate wattage, with high-watt, multi-colored chipsets, and top quality construction and design can grow sticky buds by themselves without other lighting, in small closet gardens, chamber/tent gardens.

-- LED grow lights can be used as stand-alone marijuana lighting for clones, seedlings and throghout grow phase.
+- LED grow lights can be used as stand-alone marijuana lighting for clones, seedlings and throughout grow phase.

-- LED grow lights by themselves are adequate in bloom phase, although not ideal, for marijuana plants under four feet tall, grown in small chambers, SCROG, Sea of Green, and similar situations.
+- LED grow lights by themselves are adequate in bloom phase for marijuana plants under five feet tall, grown in small chambers, SCROG, Sea of Green, and similar situations.

 - If you’re measuring success by how many grams of marijuana are produced per watt of hydroponics lighting electricity you pay for, some very expensive LED units can compare favorably with HID.